“Management is about answers. Leadership is about questions”.

 - What should I be doing or not be doing to enable the team to grow ?

 As an organisation gets larger and more complex, it is increasingly difficult for senior leaders to get transparency through the multiple levels, with each level adding some filtering.
-It can be helpful to ask the same set of questions at different levels in an organisation to assess how well the overall objectives are understood – and whether the reality of how the company is perceived on a day to day basis is recognised by managers who may be insulated by their hierarchy.
+It can be helpful to ask the same set of questions at different levels in an organisation to assess how well the overall objectives are understood – and how different levels and functions answer.
+How the company is perceived, and what are seen as priorities may be very different, and need to be recognised by senior managers who may be insulated by their hierarchy.

-As an exercise, ask yourself – if you reframed a current problem – would you see it differently?
-Are you enabling people to fulfil their potential – or just focussed on short term results?
+As an exercise, ask yourself – if you re-framed a current problem – would you see it differently?
+Are you enabling people to fulfill their potential – or just focussed on short term results?
 What could you stop doing – to enable the team to grow?